ThomasWharton/hangman/README.md

 If the user correctly guesses the word, they will be presented with a congratulatory message and asked if they would like to play again.

-If the user runs out of lives, the man will unfortunately be hanged, the user will be presente with a commiseratory message and asked if they would like to play again.
+If the user runs out of lives, the man will unfortunately be hanged, the user will be presented with a commiseratory message and asked if they would like to play again.

 The user will be warned if they have already guessed a letter and told to guess again.
 This will not result in the loss of a life.